 A downloadable tool for Windows

 A beta release of NarupaXR, an open-source framework for interactive molecular dynamics in virtual reality (source is available here), brought to you by the Intangible Realities Laboratory.
-An open access publication describing Narupa in further detail is available on the arXiv.
+See our open access publication describing Narupa for further details.

 Why is it called Narupa?